12 Best AI Blog Outline Prompts to Match Search Intent (Every Time)

 What should I include in my prompt so the outline is not generic?

-How long should an AI-generated blog outline be for SEO?
+How many sections should an AI-generated blog outline have?

 Article by Ryan Robinson